Back to Blog

 Several factors can contribute to a smoother and faster recovery after thyroidectomy.

 • Choosing an Experienced Surgeon: Selecting a surgeon with extensive experience in thyroid surgery, like Dr. Vidhyadharan Sivakumar, can minimize the risk of complications.
-His fellowship from the European Board of Otorhinolaryngology (FEB-ORL HNS) and training across 8 countries highlight his expertise.
+His credentials include:

 • Following Post-Operative Instructions: Adhering to your surgeon's instructions regarding wound care, medication, and activity level is crucial.